Paramotor muffler repair

 Most mufflers have internal supports (small extensions of steel tubing) at each end for the perforated tubing.

-It is far better to replace the SS tubing with new, if possible.
-It is important that the new tubing be exactly long enough so that it is tightly held by the end pieces of the muffler and not move.
+It is far better to replace the tubing with new stainless steel tubing, if possible.
+It is important that the new tubing be exactly long enough so that it is tightly held by the end pieces of the muffler and not move around.

 In the second photo below, a steel collar is visible that helps strengthen the ends of the perforated tubing from splitting.
-Pilots who have a MIG welder can easily fabricate this collar but it is not absolutely necessary.
+Pilots who can weld can easily fabricate this collar but it is not absolutely necessary.

 When putting everything back together, wrap the existing fiberglass insulation (if any remains) around the perforated tubing so it is slightly compressed when installed.